Skip to content

 Music and Sound

-Technology for Creating and Experiencing Music and Sound
+Technologies for Producing and Experiencing Sound and Music

 Intercultural Communication

-This section aims to explore the complexities and importance of effective communication across different cultures and communities, and how different media can influence that.
+This section seeks to examine the nuances and significance of effective communication across diverse cultures and communities, as well as the ways various media forms shape these interactions.

 Imagology Studies